chel-007/chel-007/README.md

 #### Personal Web Development Projects:
 * **Amulet Protocol** - Amulet Protoecol is the First Insurance Cover built For Solana and Rust Based Ecosystem, Offering a Unique, Simple and Reliable Way for People in Web 3 to Protect their Assets with Protocol-Controlled-Underwriting.
 I created this Landing Page Demo Site after a UI/UX Review Conducted for Amulet Protocol.
 **[VISIT HERE](https://amulet-demo.framer.website/)**
-* **Portals Xperience** - Portals Xperience is an Innovative Metaverse, home to a Diverse brand of Fun Experiences from 3d Gaming and Interactive Film, to Music and Fashion NFTs.
-[VISIT HERE](https://portalsx.vercel.app/)
+* **Portals Xperience V1** - Portals Xperience is an Innovative Metaverse, home to a Diverse brand of Fun Experiences from 3d Gaming and Interactive Film, to Music and Fashion NFTs.
+This is a V1 Site which had been Updated.
+Below for More [VISIT HERE](https://portalsx.vercel.app/)
 * **Akara9Research** - Akara9Research is a Site I built as a Parnertship Project, seeking to solve the problem of Misinformed, Biased, and Unclear Content Creating confusion in the world of Blockchain and the Metaverse. **[VISIT HERE](https://www.akara9research.com/)**
 * **ChannelAI** - ChannelAI is a Website Created to Share my Beginner Experience across Learning about Machine Learning, Computer Vsision, and Virtual Reality.
 I started ChannelAI in 2020 to Properly digest the Concepts and Knowledge across my Learnings in Artificial Intelligence AND to translate these in a Simple manner for other Folks.
 [VISIT HERE](https://channelai.netlify.app/)